GoreStarry/react-use-object-fit/README.md

 # react-use-object-fit

-Get scale size and offset by custom hook, mainly used for draw canvas.
+Get scale size and offset by custom hook, mainly used for draw canvas, or you need the border style so you can't easily use CSS object-fit.

 [Storybook](https://gorestarry.github.io/react-use-object-fit/storybook)